Undertone

 Then just one more would be going back to this demon which is a 'baby-snatcher.'
 Jessa is pregnant.
 Evy's guilt over failing her mother suggests inherited trauma, reluctant motherhood, and defying religious norms.

 Let’s then move away from this and go over to finish out filmmaking.
 I’ve already said my piece on sound design.
 The music they incorporated to help the atmosphere worked.
 I do think that the cinematography and framing are good.
-The use of mirrors is good, especially with the motif of listening to audio backwards.
+The use of mirrors is solid, especially with the motif of listening to audio backwards.
 Something that was a missed opportunity is when they’re using the whole frame to not have more shadows or seeing something.
 I can forgive it slightly, since the demon still hadn’t gained power to manifest but there could be a bit more.

 All that is left then would be the acting performances.
 This is truly more of a two person show.
 I thought that Kiri did well.
 She’s the focus and seeing her breakdown the longer things go on.
 I wouldn’t say she’s great, but fit what was needed.
 Duquet is the other person we see.
 For the most part, she’s asleep.
 DiMarco grew to annoy me.
 His insistence that he heard things that weren't there felt contrived.
 Bastidas, Yung, Turner and the rest of the cast worked as voices that we hear.